Westview-USC-Biomechanics-Collaboration/Prepare2Play-Learning-Experience/vector_overlay/README.md

 This is the vector overlay folder, you can use scripts inside for visual post-processing

 ## Skeleton overlay/stick figure
-- run 'Skeletonoverlay.py'
+- run `Skeletonoverlay.py`
-- change the path to your video in the 'video_path' variable
+- change the path to your video in the `video_path` variable

 ## Vector Overlay
-- run 'vector-overlay-skeleton.py'
+- run `vector-overlay-skeleton.py`
 - scroll down to the last few lines
 - uncomment the code for the top view or side view
 - run the program